DIC100 Series differential interference contrast microscope system

 Comparison Technology DIC Technology Advantages

-Conventional Metallographic Microscopy DIC can observe fine structures and defects that are invisible or barely visible in bright field with metallographic microscopes
+Conventional metallographic microscope DIC reveals fine structures and defects that are invisible or barely visible under brightfield metallographic microscopes.

-Biological Microscopy DIC provides better contrast and three-dimensional perception, observing transparent samples without staining
+Biological microscope DIC provides superior contrast and three-dimensional relief, allowing transparent specimens to be observed without staining.

-Fluorescence Microscopy DIC requires no staining, enables live observation, and avoids phototoxicity and photobleaching
+Fluorescence microscopy DIC requires no staining, enabling live-sample observation while avoiding phototoxicity and photobleaching.

 System Configuration and Accessories